axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

       <th>Divide and Conquer</th>
       <td>
        <p>At some point women were made the property of men and were made subservient to them.
 That is, for example, why inherited last names are the man&rsquo;s.
 The <em>ez</em> at the end of Spanish family names is the equivalent to the possessive &ldquo;apostrophe s&rdquo; in English (<eg>i.e.</eg>, Pedro&rsquo;s) as it indicates that it &ldquo;belongs to&rdquo; to the men. <span class='_quotespan'>Men were the kings of their castle</span> and women were reduced to chattel.
 Sounds comical, but there is a intuitive logic to it: men now had to worry about staying in charge of what belonged to them, and not about the injustices from the powerful men above.</p>
-       <p>It all was bundled with a strong ideology that created an institution and, surprisingly enough, women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and she submitted for salvation.
-Women covered their hair, wore burkas, and reqlinquished their autonomy in the name of duty and survival.</p>
+       <p>It all was bundled with a strong ideology that created an institution and, surprisingly enough, women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and must submit for salvation.
+Women covered their hair, wore burkas, and relinquished their autonomy in the name of duty and survival.</p>
        <p>As Christianity spread by force of colonization, non-Europeans were made subservient to Europeans.
 Of course, there were wealthy non-Europeans, close to their colonial masters, and poor non-Europeans.
 The wealthier were even put in charge.</p>
-       <p>We are still struggling with that attitude today, thousands of years later. <span class='_quotespan'>We could be in paradise, but the woman enticed us to bite the apple of knowledge and poisoned us.</span> We are still struggling with the leftover of colonization, domestic and foreign.
-We are on our way to bring it all out in the open and heal the wounds, but it is a struggle as a few powerful people cling to the past.</p>
+       <p>We are still struggling with that attitude today, thousands of years later. <span class='_quotespan'>We could be in paradise, but the woman enticed us to bite the apple of knowledge and poisoned us.</span> We are still struggling with the leftovers of colonization, domestic and foreign.
+We are on our way to bring it all out in the open and heal the wounds, but it is a struggle as powerful people cling to the past.</p>
       </td>
      </tr>
      <tr>